-Career Opportunities in Law EnforcementTopeka Police Cadet Program Law Enforcement Explorer Post #721
+Career Opportunities in Law EnforcementTopeka Police Department Law Enforcement Explorer Post #721

-What Exactly Do Police Cadets Do?The activities of a police Cadet are endless.
-Besides regularly scheduled meetings, Post 721 provides security and traffic control for such events as the Fiesta Mexicana, Spirit of Kansas, and many more.
-Cadets 16 and older who have completed a thorough training program may qualify to participate in the ride-along program.
-Cadets are actively involved in the community, putting in thousands of hours each year as a post.
-Cadets have also been called upon by the Police Department to assist in searches for evidence, missing persons, victims of crimes, and for helping in the 1983 and 1988 tornadoes.
-Each year the Cadets attend at least one Explorer competition where they compete against other Explorer Posts in law enforcement events.
+Explorers are actively involved in the community, putting in thousands of volunteer hours each year as a Post.
+Explorers have also been called upon by the Police Department to assist in searches for evidence, missing persons, victims of crimes, and for helping in the 1983 and 1988 tornadoes.
+Each year the Explorers get the opportunity to showcase their skills learned during their weekly training meetings by attending at least one Explorer competition where they compete against other Explorer Posts in law enforcement events.

-What Type of Training Does A Cadet Receive?
+What Type of Training Does an Explorer Receive?

-During the ten week Cadet Basic Training Course (held on Tuesday nights from 6:30 to 9:00) Cadets receive training in arrest and search, legal aspects of law enforcement, building searches, traffic stops, field interviews, and domestic violence investigations.
-After completing the Cadet Basic Training Course Cadets receive weekly training in most every area of law enforcement including traffic control, search and arrest, domestic crisis intervention, bomb search, crime prevention, traffic accident investigation, first aid, CPR, and officer safety to prepare them for the ride-along program and Explorer competitions.
+During the ten week Explorer Basic Training Course (held on Monday nights from 6:30 to 9:00) the Explorer receive training in arrest and search, legal aspects of law enforcement, building searches, traffic stops, field interviews, and domestic violence investigations, just to name a few.
+After completing the Basic Training Course Explorers receive weekly training in almost every area of law enforcement including traffic control, crisis intervention, mental health assistance, emergency management, search and arrest, domestic crisis intervention, bomb search, crime prevention, traffic accident investigation, first aid, CPR, and officer safety to prepare them for the ride-along program and Explorer competitions.

-As you can see, there is a lot involved in being a Cadet, but there is one thing we have not mentioned: FUN!
-Every other year Post 721 will attend the National Law Enforcement Explorer Conference, which has been held in locations such as Atlanta, GA and Flagstaff, AZ.
+As you can see, there is a lot involved in being an Explorer, but there is one thing we have not mentioned: FUN!
+Every other year Post 7721 will attend the National Law Enforcement Explorer Conference, which has been held in locations such as Atlanta, GA and Flagstaff, AZ.
 There are also a number of activities that have nothing to do with police work at all, just a chance to get together and have a good time.
 In addition, there are training camps sponsored by different agencies in Kansas.